SasView/documents/SasView Roadmap.md

 * Finish advanced model fitting tutorial

-* Include new workflow/interfaces (e.g. magnetic scattering, contrast variation, etc)
+* Include more workflow/interfaces

-* Begin UI refactor work - agree on technology and designs

-    * Work on Web interface - initial version can have minimal features but would be useful for demos?
+* Begin use case and design on Web interface (with possible smartphone app feature) - initial version can have minimal features but would be useful for demos?

-    * Begin work on smartphone app web interface

 * Finish outstanding documentation projects